DenisVasilev05/traffic-dashboard/README.md

 ## Dataset

-The underlying data is the [Smart City Traffic Stress Index Dataset](https://www.kaggle.com/datasets/sonalshinde123/smart-city-traffic-stress-index-dataset) from Kaggle - 50,000 records with the following columns:
+The underlying data is the [Smart City Traffic Stress Index Dataset](https://www.kaggle.com/datasets/sonalshinde123/smart-city-traffic-stress-index-dataset) from Kaggle - 50,000 records included in this repository at `public/data/smart_city_traffic_stress_dataset.csv`.
+The dataset has the following columns:

 | Column | Description |
 |--------|-------------|